ParkerICI/flow-analysis-tutorial/README.md

 * By calculating the median bead intensity for all the files that are part of the current analysis
 * By referring to a previously acquired set of beads, derived for instance from another experiment

 For the purpose of this tutorial we will use the first method.
-The workflow for this method invovles the following steps:
+The workflow involves the following steps:
 1. Bead identification through gating
 2. Data normalization
 3. Bead removal (optional)